 Backpanel and Ventilation

 Typical daypacks will have some foam or mesh built into the backpanel (the area of the pack that comes into contact with your back) and a semi-rigid frame sheet providing structure.
 Ultralight packs will have either a flexible frame sheet and fabric backpanel for a little structure or no padding at all.
-The downside of these designs is that the pack can sag and doesn’t protect you as well from bulky items in your pack.
+The downside of these designs is that the pack can sag and won't protect you as well from bulky items in your pack.
 On the other hand, ultralight packs compress quite small and can be stowed in a travel pack or backpacking pack for day use.

 A third style is the fully ventilated backpanel.
 As opposed to either nylon or foam coming into contact with your back, ventilated backpanels are full-length mesh and your best defense against a sweaty back.
 Osprey has been a leader in ventilated packs, and we particularly like the design of the Osprey Stratos 36.
 The suspended mesh that contacts the length of your torso encourages airflow without pulling the weight of the pack too far away from your back, which was a problem with some early models.
 Ventilated designs do eat into the size and dimensions of the main compartment and are more expensive, but it’s worth it for some to keep the back of their shirt dry.